Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Drag Force

-where we neglected the 5-sphere part of the metric (It has not contribution in our calculations).
-In the above solution $K\equiv a+\beta^{2}\frac{r_{h}^{4}}{r^{2}}$ and $R^{2}=r_{h}^{2}\sinh\varphi$, also $r_{h}$ denotes the horizon radius and $\varphi$ is called the boost parameter, also $\beta$ is a physical parameter related to the chemical potential of the Yang-Mills theory on the boundary.
+where we neglected the 5-sphere ($S^{5}$) part of the metric (It has not contribution in our calculations because we calculate in $AdS_{5}$ space only).
+Indeed, the metric (1) represents the $AdS_{5}$ space, and $r$ denotes vertical direction to D-branes.
+In the above solution $K\equiv 1+\beta^{2}\frac{r_{h}^{4}}{r^{2}}$, and $R^{2}=r_{h}^{2}\sinh\varphi$, also $r_{h}$ denotes the horizon radius and $\varphi$ is called the boost parameter, also $\beta$ is a physical parameter related to the chemical potential of the Yang-Mills theory on the boundary.
 Moreover,

 where,